juanpc10/candidatesApp/README.md

 Install dependencies
 `bundle install google_drive`

-Change APIkey and APIsecret as needed.
+Change the APIkey and the APIsecret as needed.

 The app checks for new entries in two ways.